omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 Value Suggest vocabularies are applied through Resource Templates.
 For additional information on Resource Templates, see the [Resource Template Documentation](../content/resource-template.md).

 1. From the Resources templates tab in the Admin Dashboard, either add a new [template](../content/resource-template.md) or edit an existing one.
-2. Add the property to which you want to apply the ValueSuggest.
+2. Add the property to which you want to apply the Value Suggest.
 3. Once the property is added to the template, click the pencil/edit icon for that property.
-4. At the bottom of the drawer which opens on the right, open the *Data type* dropdown.
+4. At the bottom of the drawer which opens on the right, open the "Data type" dropdown.
 Below the standard options, you will see the Value Suggest options.
 Select the vocabulary you want to use from the dropdown.
-	- Note that you can also add alternate labels and comments for the property in this drawer.
+Note that you can add alternate labels and comments for the property in this drawer.
-6. Click the *Set changes* button at the bottom of the drawer to assign the Values to the property.
+6. Click the "Set changes" button at the bottom of the drawer to assign the values to the property.
 7. Save changes to the resource template.